What’s the difference between Airbnb's Host Guarantee and Host Protection Insurance?

 Host Protection Insurance

 The Host Protection Insurance program is insurance, and is designed to cover hosts in the event of third-party claims of bodily injury or property damage.
-The Host Protection Insurance program is available to hosts regardless of their other insurance arrangements, but will only act as the primary insurance coverage for incidents related to an Airbnb stay.
+The Host Protection Insurance program is available to hosts regardless of their other insurance arrangements, but will only act as primary insurance coverage for incidents related to an Airbnb stay.

 Learn more about Host Protection Insurance.